omitogunjesufemi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 `7-print_tebahpla.c` | This prints the lowercase alphabet in reverse, followed by a new line.
 `8-print_base16.c` | This prints all the numbers of base 16 in lowercase, followed by a new line.
 `9-print_comb.c` | This prints all posible combinations of single digits numbers in ascending order separated by `,` followed by a space.
+`100-print_comb3.c` | This prints all possible different combinations of two digits.